WebAssembly/function-references/proposals/function-references/Overview.md

 * Block types are instruction types with empty index set.

-Note: Extending block types to with index sets is a possible extension.
+Note: Extending block types with index sets to allow initialization status to last beyond a block's end is a possible extension.

 ### Instructions